theworkshopwarrior/uberpaint/README.md

 **⚠ Current Limitations**
 - When a source material is edited, the changes are not reflected in UberPaint objects until the blend material is updated once again.
 - Updating/building blend materials can cause lag depending on quantity and complexity.

-If you'd like to try something new, test the new alpha release!
-[UberPaint Alpha 0.9.8 Alpha](https://github.com/theworkshopwarrior/uberpaint/tree/release/v0.9.8-alpha)

 Enjoy!